This Special Release presents the final data series on construction statistics from approved building permits for the year 2012.

-The final data set provides updates to the 2010 Quarterly Special Releases on construction statistics.
+The final data set provides updates to the 2012 Quarterly Special Releases on construction statistics.
 The sources of updates are additional approved building permits collected after cut-off dates because of data collection constraints.
 These additional documents were not yet available for inclusion in the quarterly tabulation of data on designated target dates.
 Building constructions without approved building permits are not included in the statistics presented in this report.
-Refer to Table 6 to Table 9 for the quarterly final tables.

 Summary of Results

-- Total floor area of construction projects in 2010 was estimated at 22.1 million square meters.
-This is a 33.3 percent growth from last years estimated area of 16.6 million square meters.
+7. Total floor area of construction for 2012 was estimated at 26.0 million square meters.
+This figure is higher by 21.9 percent compared to 21.3 million square meters in 2011.

-- Furthermore, combined value for additions, alterations and repairs of existing structures, rose 20.7 percent to PHP 14.6 billion from PHP12.1 billion registered during the period 2009.
-Figure 2 compares the aggregate value of construction by type for 2009 and 2010.
+11. Furthermore, combined value for additions, alterations and repairs of existing structures was estimated at PHP23.9 billion.
+This value increased 4.7 percent from PHP22.8 billion registered in 2011.
+Figure 3 compares the aggregate value of construction by type of building for 2011 and 2012.

 The collection of approved building permit forms started in 1977 when the National Census and Statistics Office and the Department of Local Government and Community Development entered into an informal agreement in 1976 to implement the provisions of the national building code and monitor the building permit forms.
-Later on January 6, 1978, Memorandum of Agreement between NCSO and the former Department of Public Works, Transportation and Communication (DPWTC) defined the agencies responsibilities in the collection of private construction statistics.
-From then on, the collection, processing, analysis and dissemination of construction statistics became the responsibility of the NCSO (now the National Statistics Office, NSO) while the printing of the building permit forms became the responsibility of the DPWTC (now the Dept. of Public Works and Highways (DPWH).
+Later on January 6, 1978, Memorandum of Agreement between NCSO and the former Department of Public Works, Transportation and Communication (DPWTC) defined the agencies’ responsibilities in the collection of private construction statistics.
+From then on, the collection, processing, analysis and dissemination of construction statistics became the responsibility of the NCSO (now the National Statistics Office, NSO) while the printing of the building permit forms became the responsibility of the DPWTC (now the Department of Public Works and Highways, DPWH).

 With the devolution of some functions of the National Government to the LGUs under the 1991 Local Government Code, the implementation of the National Building Code is vested in the city or municipal government.
 In 1993, a joint Memorandum Circular was issued by the Department of Interior and Local Government (DILG) and the DPWH defining the duties and responsibilities of the municipality/city engineers relative to the implementation of the National Building Code (NBC).
 As a result, the printing of the building permit and certificate of completion forms became the responsibility of the local building official.
 The production of construction statistics from approved building permit remained the responsibility of the NSO.